 Was there a period previously in your life that seemed more enjoyable than what you’re experiencing currently?
 You can get your life together again.

-More significantly, it’s probably possible to experience more joy and feelings of accomplishment than you ever have before.
+More significantly, it’s possible to experience more joy and feelings of accomplishment than you ever have before.

 We like to live our lives as though we have an unlimited amount of time and physical energy.